 // receiver chrome.runtime.onMessage.addListener((msg, sender, sendResponse) => { doSomethingWithoutResponding(msg); });

-The reason is that sendMessage is now promisified internally, so you can 'await' it, but the by-product is that when you don't specify a callback yourselves, it is added internally anyway in order for the call to return a Promise, which means that since you don't call sendResponse in onMessage, the API will think that it was you who made a mistake of using a callback and not providing a response, and report it as such.
+The reason is that sendMessage is now internally promisified, so you can use await with it.
+However, a byproduct is that when you don't specify a callback yourself, one is added internally to make the call return a Promise.
+This means that if you don't call sendResponse in onMessage, the API will think you made a mistake by using a callback and not providing a response, and report it as such.

-Since the new behaviour is very confusing for almost everyone, a solution might be to stop showing this error when the callback is not specified, however it might cause confusion for those developers who still use callbacks and forgot to call sendResponse inside onMessage by mistake, which should be reported ideally as it always was.
+Since the new behavior is very confusing for many developers, a solution might be to stop showing this error when a callback is not specified.
+However, this might cause confusion for developers who still use callbacks and forget to call sendResponse inside onMessage by mistake, which ideally should still be reported.

-If you see your extension causing these errors - inspect closely all your onMessage listeners.
-Some of them probably need to start returning promises (marking them as async should be enough).
+If you see your extension causing these errors, inspect all your onMessage listeners closely.
+Some of them probably need to start returning promises (marking them as async should be sufficient).

 Background script

-In many cases, the issue you are facing is background script.
-It does not invoke sendResponse() for one/more messages it received and went inactive (causing the message channel to close).
+In many cases, the issue you face is the background script.
+It does not invoke sendResponse() for one or more messages it receives and goes inactive (causing the message channel to close).
 However, the content script that sent the message is waiting for the response.

 Background script: